bshredder/gene-sequencer/README.md

 ````
-class ChromosomePair{
+class Chromosome{

     public:

         // default constructor
-        ChromosomePair();
+        Chromosome();

-        // outputs pheonotype which is each dominant allele in each gene
+        // outputs pheonotype -  each dominant allele in each gene
         void 	AnalyzePhenotype();

         // configures this chromosome with data from filestream \'ifs\'